Zourunfa/guitar-assits/README.md

 #Todos:

-1. Finger:  reseting and clear all clicks
+- []  Finger:  reseting and clear all clicks

-2. Finger:  List the root and constituent notes of the generated chords
+- []  Finger:  List the root and constituent notes of the generated chords

+- []  Finger:  make the click point with a finger img